databricks/cli/docs/commands.md

  * `--created-by-id` - User ID of the user that created the token.
  * `--created-by-username` - Username of the user that created the token.

-## `bricks tokens` - The Token API allows you to create, list, and revoke tokens that can be used to authenticate and access Databricks commandss.
+## `databricks tokens` - The Token API allows you to create, list, and revoke tokens that can be used to authenticate and access Databricks commandss.

 The Token API allows you to create, list, and revoke tokens that can be used to authenticate and access Databricks commandss.

-### `bricks tokens create` - Create a user token.
+### `databricks tokens create` - Create a user token.

 Creates and returns a token for a user.
 If this call is made through token authentication, it creates a token with the same client ID as the authenticated token.
 If the user's token quota is exceeded, this call